keymanapp/keyboards/release/c/caucasian_albanian/README.md

 Caucasian Albanian keyboard
 ==============

-© 2024 SIL International
+© SIL International

-Version 1.0

 Description
 -----------

-Caucasian Albanian generated from template
+This keyboard layout is designed for Albanian using the Caucasian Albanian script.

 Links
 -----